Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 You can also output events to syslog for one or multiple servers.
 Read our article on [Output to Syslog](user_tsguideservers.html#syslog) to learn more about enabling this feature.

 ## Notifications
-[Notifications](user_tsguideset.html#notifications) provide a mechanism for users of Contrast to be alerted in specific cases, such as the discovery of a vulnerability or an application being attacked.
-Based on what's enabled, these notifications can occur in Contrast and/or via email.
+[Notifications](user_tsguideset.html#notifications) provide a mechanism for Contrast users to be alerted in specific cases, such as the discovery of a vulnerability or an application being attacked.
+These notifications can occur in Contrast and/or via email, depending on what options are enabled.
 Organization administrators can set the default notification settings for all users in their organization.

 ## Report Settings
-Report settings offer a single interface for organization administrators to define the template of hard copy reports.
+Report settings offer a single interface for organization administrators to define the template of hard-copy reports.
 This essentially involves defining the default values for reports such as:

 * Report Type
 * Vulnerability Status